-The University of Texas at Arlington Engineering FIRST Scholarship Application will be available from the website or by e-mail request to the Engineering Scholarship officer (firstname.lastname@example.org).
-The UTA Engineering FIRST Scholarship Application must be submitted by Feb.
+The UTA Engineering FIRST Scholarship Application is available from the website www.uta.edu/engineering/ftc or by e-mail request to (firstname.lastname@example.org).
+The Scholarship Application must be submitted by Feb.
 1st following the directions on the application.
-All requested material must be included for the application to be considered.
+Late applications may be considered case by case.
 Limited scholarships are available and applications will be considered on a first-come, first-served basis.

 Questions about the UTA Engineering FIRST Scholarship should be directed to the Engineering Scholarship Officer, Dr. Carter Tiernan, firstname.lastname@example.org.